 - Prevents long-term odour build-up inside the mattress foam or springs

-- Protects investment in an expensive mattress (memory foam, orthopaedic, etc.)
+- Protects investment in expensive mattresses (memory foam, orthopaedic, etc.)

-- Particularly useful where leaks are very heavy or nightly
+- Particularly useful where leaks are very heavy or frequent

 Limitations of encasements

-- More difficult to remove and refit — especially in the middle of the night
+- More difficult to remove and refit—especially during the night

-- Tend to cost more — typically £20–£60 or more for quality options
+- Generally more expensive—typically £20–£60 or more for quality options

 - The zip can wear over time and become a weak point if not well made

-- You still need a separate fitted layer on top for the child to sleep on comfortably
+- You still need a separate fitted layer on top for comfort during sleep

 Fitted vs Encasement: The Core Practical Difference

-The real-world difference comes down to how often leaks reach the mattress surface, and what you’re protecting against.
+The key difference lies in how often leaks reach the mattress surface and what you are protecting against.

-If your child wears an absorbent product overnight (pull-ups, taped briefs, boosted pads), the mattress protector is a secondary line of defence.
+If your child wears an absorbent product overnight (pull-ups, taped briefs, boosted pads), the mattress protector acts as a secondary defence.
 A good fitted protector handles this well in most cases.
 The mattress base is rarely at risk.

-If your child sleeps without a product, leaks heavily and frequently, or if you’ve had previous leaks reach and damage the mattress, an encasement offers meaningfully better long-term protection — particularly for foam mattresses, which are virtually impossible to dry properly once saturated.
+If your child sleeps without a product, experiences heavy or frequent leaks, or if previous leaks have damaged the mattress, an encasement offers better long-term protection—especially for foam mattresses, which are difficult to dry once saturated.

 Foam and memory foam mattresses cannot be dried from the inside out.
-Even a single significant leak that reaches the core can create a permanent odour.
-If the mattress cost over £200, an encasement pays for itself within a few incidents.
+A significant leak reaching the core can cause permanent odour.
+If the mattress costs over £200, an encasement can be cost-effective after a few incidents.

 Which Should You Choose?